Jellyfish Stings Treatment – Everything You Need To Know!

 • Hives

-At times, days or weeks after the sting, skin rashes may develop, which are called delayed symptoms.
-Delayed symptoms may show up even after a couple of months following a sting.
-Thes symptoms accompany other symptoms like
+At times, days, weeks, or even a couple of months after the sting, skin rashes may develop, which are called delayed symptoms.
+These symptoms accompany other symptoms like:

 • Fever